adambard/learnxinyminutes-docs/markdown.html.markdown

     end
 ```

-Inline code can be created using the backtick character `` ` ``
+Inline code can be created using the backtick character `` ` ``.

 ```md
 John didn't even know what the `go_to()` function did!
 ```

-In GitHub Flavored Markdown, you can use a special syntax for code
+In GitHub Flavored Markdown, you can use a special syntax for code.

 <pre>
 <code class="highlight">&#x60;&#x60;&#x60;ruby